PyryL/ot-harjoitustyo/README.md

 This is a project for a computer sciense [course](https://ohjelmistotekniikka-hy.github.io/) in University of Helsinki in autumn 2022.

-## Command line actions
+## Installation

-The following actions are available on the command line:
+Make sure that you have Python version 3.8 or higher.
+Also make sure that you have [Poetry](https://python-poetry.org/) installed.

+You can install TimeKeeper by following these steps:

+1. Download the source code from [releases page](https://github.com/PyryL/ot-harjoitustyo/releases/tag/viikko5) and unzip the downloaded archive.
+2. Open Terminal, navigate to the unzipped directory and run `poetry install`.
-* Run the program with `poetry run invoke start`
+3. Start the application by running `poetry run invoke start`.

+## Development

-* Run tests with `poetry run invoke test`
+Unit tests can be run with `poetry run invoke test`

-* Generate test coverage report with `poetry run invoke coverage-report`
+Style tests can be run with `poetry run invoke lint`

-* Run pylint test with `poetry run invoke lint`
+Branch coverage report can be generated with `poetry run invoke coverage-report`

 ## Docs